CivicActions/ssp-toolkit/docs/ssp.md

 ### AC-18: Wireless Access

-> The organization:
->   a.
-Establishes usage restrictions, configuration/connection requirements, and
-> implementation guidance for wireless access; and
->   b.
-Authorizes wireless access to the information system prior to allowing such
-> connections.

 ##### AWS

 The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: wireless access.